Skip to content

 Universal Credit

 For people of working age, Housing Benefit is being phased out and replaced with Universal Credit.
-From September 2018 if you are of working age you can no longer make a new claim for Housing Benefit and will have to claim Universal Credit instead, which will include an element towards any housing costs (rent) that you are due to pay.
+Since September 2018 if you are of working age you can no longer make a new claim for Housing Benefit and will have to claim Universal Credit instead, which will include an element towards any housing costs (rent) that you are due to pay.

 There will be a small number of people who will claim Universal Credit but will continue to receive Housing Benefit rather than receiving a housing cost element in their Universal Credit award.

-For more information please see the 'Related Links' section of this page under Welfare Reform.
+For more information, please see the 'Related Links' section of this page under Welfare Reform.

 Removal of spare room subsidy (bedroom tax)

 There are reductions in the amount of Housing Benefit that can be paid for working age people, renting from the Council or Orkney Housing Association Limited, who are assessed as having more bedrooms than necessary for their household.
 This may be referred to as the removal of spare room subsidy but is also commonly called the bedroom tax or benefit under-occupancy.
-If you are considered to be under-occupying the property the amount of Housing Benefit may be reduced by:
+If you are considered to be under-occupying the property, the amount of Housing Benefit may be reduced by:

 If you are affected by the 'bedroom tax' and have a reduction in your Housing Benefit award or housing element of Universal Credit you can apply to the Council for a Discretionary Housing Payment.
 The Scottish Government provides the Council with funding to ensure that anyone that has a reduction in their benefit payment as a result of the bedroom tax will be entitled to claim and receive Discretionary Housing Payments.